Welsh statutory instrument: Purpose

 An WSI is made, with some exceptions, by a body exercising executive governmental functions – that is, a body responsible for putting the law into effect ("executing" the law) rather than a body responsible for defining the law (the legislature) or a body responsible for interpreting the law (the judicature).
 As a result, an WSI will provide specific details on how an Act should be put into effect and may amend existing Acts or WSIs to reflect that the law has changed.
 In other cases, an WSI may repeal parts of the law which had before been impliedly repealed.

 For example, section 15 of the Environmental Protection (Single-use Plastic Products) (Wales) Act 2023 allows the Welsh Ministers to make regulations setting out implementation of the single-use plastic ban, and The Environmental Protection (Single-use Plastic Products) (Civil Sanctions) (Wales) Regulations 2023 sets out in regulation 1 how a fixed monetary penalties will be set.

 In other cases, an WSI may be used to bring into force parts of the law through so-called "commencement orders."
 In these cases, sections of Acts may have no legal force until brought into force, which may allow time for accommodating preparations to be made.
-One example of a commencement order is The Tertiary Education and Research (Wales) Act 2022 (Commencement No. 1) Order 2022, which brought certain provisions of the Tertiary Education and Research (Wales) Act 2022 into force.
+One example of a commencement order is the Tertiary Education and Research (Wales) Act 2022 (Commencement No. 1) Order 2022, which brought certain provisions of the Tertiary Education and Research (Wales) Act 2022 into force.

 Another example, although not involving WSIs, is the Health and Safety at Work etc. Act 1974, which applies to Wales and makes provisions relating to ensuring safety in the workplace.
 This Act covers a wide remit, and so UK SIs have been issued under the same sections to cover different industries.
 Specifically, some sections of this Act which allow making SIs were used to make both the Control of Substances Hazardous to Health Regulations 2002 and the Control of Vibration at Work Regulations 2005 even though those regulations are not related.

 Procedure

 Enabling

-A WSI may only be made where an Act or Measure of the Senedd or Act of the UK Parliament gives that power.
-Such an Act is known variously as an enabling or parent Act, and sets out the scope of the power to make WSIs, and the associated procedure for exercising that power.
-An WSI may only make provision within the scope of its enabling power, and any provision outside that scope is invalid.
+A WSI may only be made where an act or measure of the Senedd, or act of the UK Parliament gives that power.
+Such an act is known variously as an enabling or parent act, and sets out the scope of the power to make WSIs, and the associated procedure for exercising that power.
+A WSI may only make provision within the scope of its enabling power, and any provision outside that scope is invalid.